jonmad/SentimentStar/README.md

 For a photo of it installed: https://twitter.com/jonmaddison/status/1338543901817311235

 For Kafka, I installed the Confluent Platform Community Components edition from https://www.confluent.io/download/ onto my Mac on my home network.
+I followed the instructions at https://docs.confluent.io/platform/current/quickstart/cos-quickstart.html.
+Once installed, to restart it requires just these three commands
+1. export CONFLUENT_HOME=/path-to-confluent
+2. export PATH="${CONFLUENT_HOME}/bin:$PATH"
+3. confluent local services start

 Node-RED and the Python app (code attached) are both running on a local Raspberry Pi Zero - that which is hanging off my Christmas tree with the Star attached.
 Its hostname is 'pistar'.